Sustainability practices at

 Here are a few examples of our sustainability practices at Monteverde Lodge & Gardens.

-Buying local: We buy our produce, dairy products, eggs, berries, and other food products from local growers and providers whenever possible.
+Buying local: We buy our produce, dairy products, eggs, berries, and other food products from local growers and providers whenever possible, and most of our daily operative maintenance supply chain comes from in-town commerce.

 At Monteverde Lodge & Gardens, we invite our guests to join us as we embrace sustainability practices such as responsible water use, electricity conservation, and waste disposal.
 Through our efforts, we demonstrate how sustainable living is fully achievable.

-We’ve also formed internal sustainability committees among our staff and collaborators to implement the periodic clean-ups of nearby creeks and the reforestation of our hotel grounds and the surrounding area.
+We’ve also formed internal sustainability committees among our staff to implement the periodic clean-ups of nearby creeks and the reforestation of our hotel grounds and the surrounding area.

 The following list details a few more of our conservation efforts: